jacekroszkowiakdev/css-notes/CSS_deeper_dive.md

 4. **flex**::

 -   The element becomes a flex container.
--   Enables flexbox layout model for flexible and responsive layouts.
+-   Enables `**flexbox layout model**` for flexible and responsive layouts.
 -   Examples: Navigation bars, card layouts.

+**Padding in Flex Containers**:

+When you apply padding to a flex container, it affects the inner space of the container, creating space between the container's border and its content (flex items).
+This padding is respected on all sides (top, right, bottom, left).

 ```css
 .flex {